 - The computer is overloaded

-The first troubleshooting step is to ensure the phone is connected directly to your computer, and not through a hub.
-All hubs and adapters made by Apple work perfectly, but there are a number of third-party hubs that aren't powerful enough.
+The first troubleshooting step is to ensure that your device is connected directly to your computer, and not through a hub.
+For iPhones, all hubs and adapters made by Apple work perfectly, but there are a number of third-party hubs that aren't powerful enough.
 We're yet to find a USB hub in a monitor that causes problems.

 Once you've made it work by removing the hub or switching cables, it may be that you can reintroduce your hub with fewer devices connected to it.
 Seeing the charging indicator on the iPhone and iPad flicker on and off is a good indicator, but if the charging indicator is on solidly it does not necessarily mean a third-party hub will work.

 If you suspect the issue may be caused by your Mac or PC being too slow, try lowering the resolution in Camo Studio to the lowest setting.
 If that works, it's a good indicator, and we'd love to hear from you.
 Please let us know, as even the slowest computer should run with 720p.